 - Help clients to optimize their IP portfolios

 - Become more responsive to clients’ fixed-fee requests

 IP DIAGNOSITC - A RESEARCH-DRIVEN PROJECT TO DEFINE BEST PRACTICE

-An IP Diagnostic is a collaborative engagement where we help your organization identify opportunities to maximise your people, process and technology.
-We customise the breadth and depth of the project to support your exact needs.
+An IP Diagnostic is a collaborative engagement where we help your organization identify opportunities to maximize your people, process and technology.
+We customize the breadth and depth of the project to support your exact needs.
 For every project, we assemble a multi-disciplinary team aligned with your unique requirements, leveraging our extensive industry experience that has been refined through working with hundreds of customers across the globe.
 Read more about IP Diagnostics here.

 IDENTIFIED IMPROVEMENT AREAS

 The CPA Global team went on the ground at the firm, working hand in hand with the firm’s staff to gather data.
 Through group discussions, interviews and observations, several procedures and ways of working were identified that were having a negative impact on the firm’s efficiency, resulting in increased operating costs and reduced competitiveness.

 - In general, the way tasks were allocated between teams lacked alignment, and the amount of administrative effort was well above the expected benchmark.
 Administrative staff were engaged in many manual and monotonous tasks, and IP attorneys also carried a significant burden of unnecessary administrative work, such as checking invoices, quotes and searches.